Laragear/WebAuthn/README.md

 * **Everytime I make attestations or assertions, it says no challenge exists!**

-Remember that your WebAuthn routes must use Sessions, because the Challenge gets saved there.
+Remember that your WebAuthn routes must use Sessions, because the Challenges are saved there.

+More information can be retrieved in your [application logs](https://laravel.com/docs/9.x/logging).

 ## Laravel Octane Compatibility